darkpeaceduck/KP_Suggestions/README.md

 ## Description (fall 2015 actual)

-I'd found that kinopoisk second-and-more level recomendations was usefull for me (example for all second level recomendations for film **a**
+I'd found that kinopoisk second-and-more level recomendations was usefull for me (example for all second level recomendations for film **A**

  ![Image of a description](res/pic.png)